DataNext27/TouchPortal_SteelSeriesGG/README.md

    - Values: -1 to 1
  - ChatMix State
    - Values: True/False
-   - Note: True if game and chat redirections devices are the same, else False
+   - Note: True if game and chat playback devices are the same, else False
- - Redirections Devices
+ - Playback Devices
-   - Value: Name of the selected redirection device of the chosen device
+   - Value: Name of the selected playback device of the chosen channel
 - Configs
-  - Values: Chosen device selected config
+  - Values: Chosen channel selected config
-- Redirections State
+- Mix States
-  - Values: Enabled, Disabled
+  - Values: Activated, Deactivated
   - Note: Can be changed in settings
 - Audience Monitoring State
   - Values: Enabled, Disabled